Nicholas Brothers: Legacy

+On April 8, 1998, Carnegie Hall hosted a lifetime tribute to Fayard and Harold, with the event "From Harlem to Hollywood: A Tribute to the Nicholas Brothers".
+Both brothers were in attendance along with a sold-out audience.
+In honor of the brothers' exquisite tap dance legacy and artistic contributions as a dance team in Hollywood films, the night included a veritable Who’s Who in tap dance and entertainment, presenting and performing.
+On a large screen, the brothers’ full tap dance scene in the film "Stormy Weather" was shown.

 Personal lives

 Fayard

 Fayard married four times.
 His marriage to Geraldine Pate lasted from 1942 until their divorce in 1955.
 That year, he married Mexican dancer Victoria Barron.
 As of May 1960, that marriage remained intact, with "Vicky" also working alongside Fayard professionally.
 He married Barbara January in 1967, the same year he converted to the Baháʼí Faith, and they remained together until her death in 1998.
 He married Katherine Hopkins in 2000.

 He died on January 24, 2006, of pneumonia contracted after a stroke.
 His memorial service, presided over by Mary Jean Valente of A Ceremony of the Heart, was standing-room only and featured personal tributes, music, dance, and one last standing ovation.

 Two of Fayard's granddaughters dance as the "Nicholas Sisters" and have won awards for their performances.

 Harold

 Harold was married three times.
 From 1942 to 1951, he was married to singer and actress Dorothy Dandridge, with whom he had one child, Harolyn Nicholas, who was born with a severe intellectual disability.
 In Paris, he had a son, Melih Nicholas, with his second wife Elayne Patronne.
 He lived on New York's Upper West Side for twenty years with his third wife, producer and former Miss Sweden, Rigmor Alfredsson Newman.
 Harold died July 3, 2000, of a heart attack following minor surgery.